zeroone-universe/zeroone-universe/README.md

 - 👋 Hi, I’m @zeroone-universe
 - 👀 I’m interested in ML, Audio Processing, Music, and so on.
-- 🌱 I’m currently learning Speech&Audio Processing in Gwangju Institute of Science and Technology
+- 🌱 I’m currently working in maum.ai.
-- 📫 How to reach me : one01011@gm.gist.ac.kr
+- 📫 How to reach me : youngwonchoi@maum.ai

 <!---
 zeroone-universe/zeroone-universe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.